GuanLab/timesias/README.md

 The example data in the data/ are randomly generated data for the demonstration of the algorithm.

 Two types of data is requied for model training and prediction:
 * `gs.file`: `.txt` file two columns.
-The first column if file name index.
+The first column is file name index.
 The second column is the gold standard (0/1), representing the final outbreak of sepsis

 ```
 0.psv,1